saolof/container_image_workshop/3_layed_bash_image/README.md

 The from clause defines another stack of images that new commands stack tarballs on top of.

-## A fancier way to chroot: overlays.
+## A fancy way to layer files: overlays.

 Linux has a command called mount which can be used with a fancy filesystem called overlayfs which allows us to merge untarred